konfiger/konfiger.github.io/README.md

 | Function        | Description
 | --------------- | -------------
+| hasNext() | Check if the KonfigerStream has another KonfigerObject in it before reading
+| next() | The current KonfigerObjeect in the stream
 | isEscaping() | Check if the konfiger stream is configured to escape and unescape special characters
-| setEscaping(Boolean) | Change the stream to enable/disable escaping and unescape special characters
+| setEscaping(Boolean) | Change the stream to enable/disable escaping and unescape special characters.
+This can be used to disable special character escaping if it causing error.
 | isTrimingKey() | Check if the stream is configured to trim key
 | setTrimingKey(Boolean) | Change the stream to enable/disable key trimming
-| hasNext() | Check if the KonfigerStream has another KonfigerObject in it before reading
-| next() | The current KonfigerObjeect in the stream
+| getCommentPrefix() | Get the prefix string that indicate a pair entry if commented
+| setCommentPrefix(String) | Change the stream comment prefix, any entry starting with the comment prefix will be skipped.
+Comment in KonfigerStream is relative to the key value entry and not relative to a line.
 | validateFileExistence(String) | Validate the specified parameter (filePath) exists on the FileSystem

 ### Konfiger